Back to Insights

 The Pilot-to-Production Paradox

-The paradox: teams can repeatedly deliver impressive pilots, yet the organization fails to realize enterprise-wide value.
+The paradox is that teams can repeatedly deliver impressive pilots, yet the organization fails to realize enterprise-wide value.
 The problem is not the models; it is the gap between pilot conditions and production reality.

 Why Pilots Succeed